TUPE Measures: A Guide for Employers

 IN THIS SECTION

-Employees who are transferring to a new employer are afforded certain protections by law.
-Whether you are the ‘incoming’ or ‘outgoing’ employer, falling foul of your obligations is to be avoided through careful planning.
+Employees who are transferring to a new employer under the TUPE provisions are afforded certain protections by law.
+Whether you are the ‘incoming’ or ‘outgoing’ employer, falling foul of your obligations can be avoided through careful planning.

-In this practical guide for employers and HR departments, we detail the rules on managing TUPE transfers and how you can reduce your exposure to legal risks.
+In this practical guide for employers and HR departments, we detail the rules on managing TUPE transfers and how you can reduce your exposure to employment law risks when undertaking a relevant business transfer.

 What is TUPE?